prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 the dominance of `C` that it enjoys for past 40 years.
 Before going further let it be made clear that this post is not to undermine the simplicity or performance of `C` programming.
-In fact, if `C` or `C++` works for some one, for a given project, then there is no need to consider [Rust][rust], for that matter any other language, over `C`.
+In fact, if `C` or `C++` works for someone, for a given project, then there is no need to consider [Rust][rust], for that matter any other language, over `C`.

 If I where to pick `C` as the choice of language for a project, it might